lessthen3/Peach-E/README.md

-If you want to build Peach-E for yourself (assuming you have the appropriate cpp runtime tools):
+If you want to build Peach-E for yourself:

 0. This project is built using __C++20__, and you will need __CMake 3.20+__ and __conan2__ (scroll down to the resources section for links if you are unfamiliar)